Storage rings as detectors for relic gravitational-wave background ?: Stochastic relic gravitational-wave background

-Integrating over the angular variables we obtain the {\it gravitational strain}, induced by the stochastic spherical relic gravitational--wave background incoming on the plane of the machine circumference from all quarters of the Universe.
+Integrating over the angular variables we obtain the {\it gravitational strain}, induced by the stochastic spherical relic gravitational-wave background incoming on the plane of the machine circumference from all quarters of the Universe.
 It reads